-BBPPrincipal Investigators (PI) are responsible for notifying ESSR of their laboratory's use of human blood, unfixed human tissue, and human cell lines.
 Registration is available online.
-PIs are also responsible for ensuring that all members of their laboratory receive both initial and annual refresher web-based Bloodborne Pathogens for Researchers training on preventing occupational transmission of bloodborne pathogens as required by the OSHA regulation
+PIs are also responsible for ensuring that all members of their laboratory receive both initial and annual refresher web-based Bloodborne Pathogens for Researchers training on preventing occupational transmission of bloodborne pathogens as required by the OSHA regulation.

 Hepatitis B Vaccination

-Please review and complete the last page of the following fact sheet:
+If an exposure evaluation has determined that you have risk for, please review and complete the final page of the following fact sheet:

 Hepatitis B Vaccination Fact Sheet and Form

-• Send the form to the University Health Center-Occupational Health Service using University Mail inter-office delivery system.
+- Alternative: Send the completed form to University Health Center – Occupational Health Service via the University Mail inter-office delivery system.

 Bloodborne Pathogens Handout